daniel5151/gdbstub/README.md

 -   `std` (implies `alloc`)
     -   Implement `Connection` for [`TcpStream`](https://doc.rust-lang.org/std/net/struct.TcpStream.html) and [`UnixStream`](https://doc.rust-lang.org/std/os/unix/net/struct.UnixStream.html).
     -   Implement [`std::error::Error`](https://doc.rust-lang.org/std/error/trait.Error.html) for `gdbstub::Error`.
-    -   Add a `TargetError::Io` variant to simplify I/O Error handling from Target methods.
+    -   Add a `TargetError::Io` variant to simplify `std::io::Error` handling from Target methods.

 ## Examples

-### `armv4t`

-The `armv4t` example shows how `gdbstub` can be used to add `gdb` debugging support to an (incredibly simple) ARMv4T-based emulator.

-This example implements a "grab bag" of miscellaneous `target_ext` features, and can serve as a useful reference when implementing a new target extension.

-See `examples/armv4t/README.md` for details.

-### `armv4t_multicore`

-A dual-core variation of the `armv4t` example.
-Implements `gdbstub`'s multithread extensions to enable per-core debugging.

-This example shows off the multithreaded base operations API, but not much else.

-See `examples/armv4t_multicore/README.md` for details.

 ### Real-World Examples

-Several projects are already using `gdbstub`.
-While some of these libraries may be using older versions of `gdbstub`, they are nonetheless useful sources of inspiration.
+-   Virtual Machine Monitors (VMMs)
+    -   [crosvm](https://chromium.googlesource.com/chromiumos/platform/crosvm/+/refs/heads/main#gdb-support) - The Chrome OS Virtual Machine Monitor
+    -   [Firecracker](https://firecracker-microvm.github.io/) - A lightweight VMM developed by AWS - feature is in [PR](https://github.com/firecracker-microvm/firecracker/pull/2168)
+-   Emulators
     -   [clicky](https://github.com/daniel5151/clicky/) - An emulator for classic clickwheel iPods (dual-core ARMv4T SoC)
     -   [rustyboyadvance-ng](https://github.com/michelhe/rustboyadvance-ng/) - Nintendo GameBoy Advance emulator and debugger
+    -   [ts7200](https://github.com/daniel5151/ts7200/) - An emulator for the TS-7200, a somewhat bespoke embedded ARMv4t platform
     -   [microcorruption-emu](https://github.com/sapir/microcorruption-emu) - msp430 emulator for the microcorruption.com ctf
--   [ts7200](https://github.com/daniel5151/ts7200/) - An emulator for the TS-7200, a somewhat bespoke embedded ARMv4t platform
+-   Other
+    -   [memflow](https://github.com/memflow/memflow) - A physical memory introspection framework (part of `memflow-cli`)

+While some of these projects may use older versions of `gdbstub`, they can nonetheless serve as useful examples of what a typical `gdbstub` integration might look like.

-If you end up using `gdbstub` in your project, feel free to open a PR and add it to this list!
+If you end up using `gdbstub` in your project, consider opening a PR and add it to this list!

+### In-tree "Toy" Examples

+These examples are built as part of the CI, and are guaranteed to be kept up to date with the latest version of `gdbstub`'s API.

+- `armv4t` - `./examples/armv4t/`
+    - An incredibly simple ARMv4T-based system emulator with `gdbstub` support.
+    - Unlike all other examples, `armv4t` **implements (almost) all available `target::ext` features.**
+- `armv4t_multicore` - `./examples/armv4t_multicore/`
+    - A dual-core variation of the `armv4t` example.
+    - Implements the core of `gdbstub`'s multithread extensions API, but not much else.
+- `example_no_std` - `./example_no_std`
+    - An _extremely_ minimal example of how `gdbstub` can be used in a `#![no_std]` project.
+    - Unlike the `armv4t/armv4t_multicore` examples, this project does _not_ include a working emulator, and stubs-out all `gdbstub` functions.
+    - Tracks `gdbstub`'s approximate binary footprint (via the `check_size.sh` script)

 ## Using `gdbstub` on bare-metal hardware